 BANNER GENERAL TERMS AND CONDITIONS OF SALE

-1.6 -‘Goods’ means the goods or products which are to be sold under a contract between the Seller and the Customer.
+1.7 ‘Goods’ means the goods or products which are to be sold under any contract between the Seller and the Customer.

-1.8 -‘Seller Catalogue’ means the Seller’s currently published price at the date of despatch of the Goods or performance of any services.
+1.9 ‘Seller Catalogue’ means the Seller’s currently published catalogue and/or price at the date of despatch of the Goods or performance of any services.

-1.9 -‘Supplier’ means any person, firm or company contracted by the Seller to supply or assist in the manufacture, supply or delivery of the Goods.
+1.10 ‘Supplier’ means any person, firm or company contracted or otherwise engaged by the Seller to supply or assist in the manufacture, supply, storage, procurement or delivery of any Goods.

-1.10 -‘Working Day’ means any day from Monday through to Friday inclusive excluding as applicable (in the relevant territory according to where the contract is to be performed / the territory in which the Goods are to be delivered) all United Kingdom and Republic of Ireland public holidays.
+1.11 ‘Working Day’ means any day from Monday through to Friday inclusive excluding as applicable (in the relevant territory according to where the contract is to be performed / the territory in which the Goods are to be delivered) all United Kingdom and Republic of Ireland bank or public holidays.

-1.12 The headings in these Conditions are for guidance only and shall not affect the interpretation or construction of them.
+1.13 The headings in these Conditions are for guidance only and shall not affect the interpretation, construction or application of them.

 2.1 A legally binding contract shall be formed by the Seller’s acceptance of an order placed by the Customer for any Goods.

 2.3 The Seller may at its discretion add, vary or withdraw products listed in its catalogue, price list, advertisements or any other literature, at any time without notice.
-All reasonable efforts have been made to ensure that the details, descriptive information etc. in the Seller’s catalogue are accurate at the date of publication.
+All reasonable efforts have been (and will be) made to ensure that the details, descriptive information etc. in the Seller’s catalogue are accurate at the date of publication.
 However, drawings, specifications and all descriptive literature including colour illustrations are approximate and do not constitute a trade description or an exact or actual representation (of any kind) of the Goods.
 All prices and product descriptions may be subject to change without notice.
 All descriptions and illustrations of goods in any catalogue, brochure, price list or in any other document provided by the Seller are intended for general guidance only and do not form part of any contract between the Customer and the Seller.
 The Seller accepts no liability for any error or omissions in such documents and the Seller cannot (and shall not) be liable in any circumstances for any loss or damage resulting from the Customer’s reliance on such descriptions and illustrations.

 3.1 All Goods are subject to availability.
 The Seller reserves the right to vary or amend these Conditions at any time.
 Any varied or amended version of these Conditions will be published on the Seller’s website (which, for Banner Group Limited only is currently https://www.banneruk.com/) and such amended Conditions shall be incorporated (by virtue of such publication and/or by reference and/or acquiescence) into any subsequent purchase(s) of any Goods by the Customer from the Seller and thereby any contract arising in respect of the same.

-3.2 Any errors or omission in quotations, catalogues, sale literature or other documents issued by the Seller shall be subject to correction prior to the Seller’s acceptance of the Customer’s order, without any liability of the Seller and the corrected price shall apply to the contract.
+3.2 Any errors or omission in quotations, catalogues, sale literature or other documents issued by the Seller shall be subject to correction prior to, upon or after the Seller’s acceptance of the Customer’s order, without any liability of the Seller and the corrected price shall apply to the contract.

-3.3 The Customer shall be solely responsible for the accuracy of all orders and if accompanying Services are required with the supply of Goods the Customer shall give clear instructions and shall not rely on the knowledge, skill and judgement of the Seller.
+3.3 The Customer shall be solely responsible for the accuracy of all orders and if accompanying and/or ancillary services are required with the supply of Goods the Customer shall give clear instructions and shall not rely on the knowledge, skill and judgement of the Seller.

 3.4 The Seller reserves the discretionary right to change the specification (without detracting from the quality or performance) of the Goods ordered.